 The truly off the beaten path beaches in Malta include

 - Imgiebah Beach – Heavenly gorgeous and peaceful and more of a pebble beach with few sandy spots.
 Come during the week and it is possible you will have the whole beach nearly for yourself.
 A true gem in my eyes.

 - Slugs Bay – Found in the L-Ahrax area in Mellieha, it is really just a tiny inlet nestled around the cliffs of the Marfa Ridge and overlooking Mellieha with beach part so small that maximum three people could sun lounge there.
 Large rocks and boulders are scattered around, giving some additional lounging spots.

 - Fomm Ir-Rihh – Remarkable wild beach found near Bahrija- probably one of Malta’s most remote and difficult-to-reach beaches

 - St Peter’s Pool – Situated near Marsaxlokk fishing village (around 30 minutes walk) both St Peter’s Pool is a natural swimming pool deep enough to be safe for diving into, and this is one of the main attractions of this beach

 - Ghar Lapsi Beach – Unique and hidden little bay nestled below a stretch of Dingli Cliffs and very popular amongst local swimmers.

-Malta has some of the most stunning beaches around the Mediterranian.
+Malta has some most stunning beaches around the Mediterranean.
 But I do believe the most wonderful ones are those a bit more off the beaten path.
-If you want to know more or read about the beaches mentioned above head to my guide to the best beaches in Malta here.
+If you want to know more or read about the beaches mentioned above, head to my guide to the best beaches in Malta here.

 Stay in Gozo for two days and rent a quad bike